trapatsas/datateam-challenge/README.md

  * Be capable of performing large batch-jobs efficiently.

- * Be easily adaptable for parllelisation (though you do not need to implement parallelisation for the purposes of this task)
+ * Be easily adaptable for parallelisation (though you do not need to implement parallelisation for the purposes of this task)

  * Contain good test coverage.

  * Include basic documentation.

-## Delvierables
+## Deliverables

 The purpose of this task is to provide code which satisfies the task above whilst at the same time demonstrating your coding style and engineering skills.